Home

 Although Polytown has taken us a while to set up, we're reaping the rewards of growing a vegetable garden in a polytunnel.
 Polytown is a lush, green, warm place to garden, and if we get hungry snowpeas, tomatoes and strawberries are just a pick away.

-Check out The Polytunnel Handbook at Green Books.
-Just watching the promo video with Andy McKee and Mark Gatter is good for some tips and inspiration.
+Check out The Polytunnel Handbook from Green Books.
+It's full of top level guidance, tips and inspiration.
 Their polytunnel looks really well laid out - wish I'd seen this before we built ours!

 More Growing Raw